lifenod/monitor-md-files/README.md

-If you want to modify the MD file later, the browser can auto refresh HTML page, you can use the chrome extension: <https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh>
+If you want to modify the MD file later, the browser can auto refresh HTML page, you can use the Chrome extension: <https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh>